michael7101/Cyclistic-Case-Study/README.md

 member <- coordinates_table %>% filter(member_casual == "member")
 ```

-**Storing boundary box coordinates for the Chicago area and the stamen map of Chicago**
+**Storing boundary box coordinates for the Chicago area and the stamen map of Chicago:**

 ```{r}
 chi_bb <- c(